Abdurahman-hassan/the-complete-dart-learning-guide--HassanFulaih/lib/Section1:Dart-Basics/009.ConditionalOperators/README.md

-# 008.If-Statements
+# 009.ConditionalOperators

 ## The output will be:

+- 2 is smaller
-- -2 is not bigger than 5
+- 2 is smaller
-- -2 is a Negative number
+- smaller number is 2
+- Abdelrahman
-- x is a smaller than -1
+- variable name is null